Cytus: Cytus II

 One afternoon, while walking home from school, Neko encounters Paff outside of her home on a rainy day.
 Neko decides to take Paff in and protect her.
 Paff was missing for two weeks.
-Cause Monophonic Entertainment break-up on her contracts.
+Cause Monophonic Entertainment breaks up on her contracts.
 Neko's fans and family members grew suspicious that she was hiding something.
 At the same time, Robo Head was analyzing memory files and eventually overwrote his "Supreme Command"—an order that he must follow, and heads back to the node where he was created, Node 03, to locate and find Nora.
 A few years earlier, Robo Head's supreme command was reprogrammed by Nora to prevent him from returning to Node 03 or Nora.

 Not long after, the entire iM system was being affected by a data corruption bug.
 Eventually, iM was attacked by Aesir, preventing anyone from logging in and scrambling messages so readers could not see them.
 The attack led to Xenon (real name: Simon Jackson) being arrested on charges of doing everything that Aesir did: delete memories and attack the virtual Internet.
 Xenon pleads no contest to these charges, and he is sent to prison.

 After Paff is located by her sister, Helena, Paff discovers that she has the memories of two people: Aroma White and Kaori Minamiya.
 Years earlier, her career started through a talent show at her school where the winner would sign a contract with an entertainment company.
 On the way to one of her events, she was seriously injured in a car accident.
 Aroma was sent to the hospital in critical condition.
 Noah, Helena's husband, was able to save Aroma by transplanting her memories into that of another body, Kaori.
-Through that, Paff could sing songs none of her family heard of, but she lacked the ability to remember before the car accident.
+Through that, Paff could sing songs none of her family heard of, but she could not remember before the car accident.
 Paff goes to Node 03 along with Neko and Hayato, a reporter, to learn more about her past.

-Unknown to the other characters, an Architect, or an intelligent AI robot that assisted with the reconstruction of human society, attacked Neko's stream and iM.
-Architects also have the ability to feel emotions that humans can feel.
+Unknown to the other characters, an Architect, or an intelligent AI android that assisted with the reconstruction of human society, attacked Neko's stream and iM.
+Architects also can feel emotions that humans can feel.
 Ivy (serial number: OPCI_2501_IV) was attempting to wake another Architect, Vanessa (serial number: OPCI_2501_V), through the Cytus platform.
 Ivy woke up 500 years after "the decommission", or when Architect robots were deactivated after human society was recovered from the "Ender Virus" (also known as Alien Virus from Cytus).
 She needed to collect memories of Ivy and Vanessa in order to wake her up.
 Ivy finally woke Vanessa up through OS space, a space in Cytus where people can meet and interact; however, because of a video that another Architect, Ilka, showed her before the Decommission, Vanessa's core was corrupted, changing her from thinking about helping with humanity to finding a way to end humanity.
 Ivy wants to find a way to save Vanessa.